lawyiu/2D-robot-simulator/README.md

      run.

   8. `./sim`
      To run custom programs, place the ino file inside the arduino_examples folder.
+Add the ino file to the INO_SOURCES list in `arduino_examples/CMakeLists.txt`.
 Then run `make` and redo step 7 with the name of your custom compiled program.

 ## Controls
 ### Keys